 It adds to the tradition if you can designate a specific day to do the craft every year.
 We do our Christmas craft on the day after Thanksgiving.
 It works out great because the kids don’t have school and it’s a nice way to kick off the Christmas season.

-Play one of those Christmas movies, or put on some Christmas music make some hot chocolate and let the kids start crafting!
+Play another one of those Christmas movies, or put on some Christmas music make some hot chocolate and let the kids start crafting!
+They will surely be quiet for at least an hour.
+Longer if you have different crafts for them.

 Lets Recap the Christmas Traditions: